-While absolute performance for the City of San Jose Federated City Employees' Retirement System over the fiscal year was negative due to the severe market downturn in public equities and bonds during the second half of the fiscal year, System performance exceeded all of its predetermined total fund benchmarks.
-Compared to the Public Peer Group over \$1 Billion Net Return, performance over the fiscal year ranked within the top quartile, while also taking on less risk than the peers.
+Performance for the City of San Jose Federated City Employees' Retirement System over the fiscal year exceeded its Investable Benchmark and was nearly in line with its Policy Benchmark.
+Compared to the Public Peer Group over \$1 Billion Net Return, performance over the fiscal year ranked near the median, while also taking on less risk than the peers.
 We believe that the Retirement System has a high probability of achieving the actuarial rate over the long-term, while exhibiting lower volatility than peers.
 We are looking forward to continuing our work with Staff and the Board of Administration to assist the Retirement System in meeting its obligations to participants.